jongkyung/shim-review/README.md

 -------------------------------------------------------------------------------
 Who is the primary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name: Bongkyun Seo
+- Name: Gooroom
-- Position: Gooroom OS Director
+- Position: Gooroom Director
-- Email address: seobg10@gmail.com
+- Email address: gooroom@gooroom.kr
 - PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community:

 -------------------------------------------------------------------------------